-ECTS Credits Hours per week Term Instruction language 4 2/0/2 Winter term de
+ECTS Credits Hours per week 4 2/0/2 Winter term Instruction language de

-The goal of this course and the tutorials of this course is to equip students with the fundamentals and basics in the fields of management and organization, investment und finance and the german specific term controlling.
+The goal of this course and the tutorials of this course is to equip students with the fundamentals and basics in the fields of investment und finance and controlling (managerial accounting).
 After this course students have to be familiar with these three topics in business administration and management science.